aframevr/aframe-presentation-kit/README.md

 ## Table of Contents

-- Title
+- Introduction
 - Virtual Reality
   - Hardware
+  - Friction of VR Ecosystems
 - WebVR
+  - Advantages
+  - API
   - Browser Support
+  - Barrier to Entry
 - A-Frame
-- Why A-Frame?
+  - Introduction
-  - Removes Boilerplate
+  - Hello World
-  - Easy for Web Developers
+  - Use with JavaScript
+  - Use with Libraries & Frameworks
+  - Use with 3D Tools
-- Entity-Component-System Framework
+- Entity-Component-System
+  - Concept
-  - Syntax
+  - Usage
-  - Building a Component
+  - Writing a Component
 - Ecosystem
+  - Community
   - Components
   - Scenes
-- Community

 ## Modifying Content